CamillaHorneland/online-shop/README.md

 <img width="900" alt="Skjermbilde 2024-01-10 kl  00 05 32" src="https://github.com/CamillaHorneland/online-shop/assets/104870685/7d5ffeaf-eda6-45d4-b3bc-0c9f92408b4a">

+## Description

-## Goal
+### Goal

 To apply knowledge of React to build an eCom store.

-### Brief
+#### Brief

-The API you are using for this brief is: https://api.noroff.dev/api/v1/online-shop
+  - The API you are using for this brief is: https://api.noroff.dev/api/v1/online-shop

-You can find individual items by appending a product ID at the end of the API URL e.g. https://api.noroff.dev/api/v1/online-shop/f99cafd2-bd40-4694-8b33-a6052f36b435
+  - You can find individual items by appending a product ID at the end of the API URL e.g. https://api.noroff.dev/api/v1  /online-shop/f99cafd2-bd40-4694-8b33-a6052f36b435

 ### You are tasked with build out the following pages for an eCom store: